DavidHe1127/Mr.He_HandBook/Dev/General/README.md

 ### marshall-vs-unmarshall

 Go's terminology calls `marshal` the process of generating a JSON string from a data structure, and unmarshal the act of parsing JSON string back to a data structur.

+### Premature Optimization

+Any coding practice that makes your code harder to understand in the name of performance is a `premature optimization`.

+### Idempotent

+In the context of API server, idempotent means each request must be independent, produce the same outcome, and not related to the previous one.
+So, when it is multiple API instances, then it doesn’t matter to which server request is redirected.

+### Coarse-grained vs Fine-grained

+**Coarse-grained**: A few ojects hold a lot of related data that's why services have broader scope in functionality.
+Example: A single "Account" object holds the customer name, address, account balance, opening date, last change date, etc. Thus: Increased design complexity, smaller number of cells to various operations

+**Fine-grained**: More objects each holding less data that's why services have more narrow scope in functionality.
+Example: An Account object holds balance, a Customer object holds name and address, a AccountOpenings object holds opening date, etc. Thus: Decreased design complexity , higher number of cells to various service operations.
+These are relationships defined between these objects.

+### Service Worker

+It enables your site to still work when users are offline after first load.

+The way it works is:

+- Intercept the http request browser sends to server for fetching resources
+- Checks whether the resource is already in cache
+- If not, send a request to fetch that image and save it in cache